-Agricultural cropping systems
+The ecology of cropping systems

-What we choose to grow and what methods we use is important for the future.
-The course Agricultural cropping systems gives you the chance to understand how crops are produced, and how to develop sustainable solutions that provide good yields based on ecological processes.
-Our students are important as advisors in the agricultural sector but also as environmentalists with an increased understanding of agricultural production systems.
+What we choose to grow and what methods we are using matters to sustainably feed the world.
+“The ecology of cropping systems” course gives you the opportunity to understand how crops are produced, and how to develop sustainable solutions in agriculture based on knowledge on ecological processes and the reality faced by farmers in Sweden and in other regions.
+The course will prepare students for future roles as experts in crop production and as environmental specialists with good understanding of agricultural production systems.

 At this course you will have many possibilities to engage in debate.
 Share your experiences.
 Put your assumptions to test.
 Consider your own role.
 We are all part of the agricultural system - your choices in the supermarket influence both farmers and the landscape.